 If you virtual hosts don't work, check that the name in the Windows hosts file matches exactly the Server name in httpd-vhosts.

 Now, if I type "projecttwo" in my browser URL window, I get the index.html file in the mysites/projecttwo directory loaded into my browser.

 Lastly, something I have not seen anywhere else.
 The WampServer localhost menu has a section for Your Virtual Hosts, but there currently is not any documentation on how to populate this menu in the WampServer menu.
 Like here:

 If you click on any of the virtual hosts in the Your Virtual Hosts menu, the site will launch.
-Here's what you do.
+If you don't have a virtual host menu displayed on your localhost screen, see my article on "Missing Your Virtual Host Menu".
+If you do, here's what you do.

 Create a folder in wamp called vhosts.
 It should be in c:\wamp\vhosts, not in www.
 For each of your virtual hosts create a conf file.
 Here's my vhosts folder.

 Finally, let's look at what's inside the projecttwo.conf file, here:

 Keep the syntax along with the /'s and you're all set.
 Each virtual host in the menu will direct you to the virtual host directory.
 Restart wamp, click on a virtual host, and it will load your index.html file into your browser.
 Enjoy.